Skilled nursing or rehabilitation facilities

 What Happens During Your Stay?

-While a physician will supervise your care, other trained health professionals will be helping you grow stronger:
+At the skilled nursing facility, a doctor will supervise your care.
+Other trained health care providers will help you grow stronger:

-- Registered nurses will care for any wound, give you the correct medications, and help monitor other medical problems.
+- Registered nurses will care for your wound, give you the right medicines, and monitor other medical problems.

-- Physical therapists will teach you how to make your muscles stronger and get up and sit down from a chair, toilet, or bed.
-They will also teach you how to climb steps, keep your balance, and use your walker, cane, or crutches.
+- Physical therapists will teach you how to make your muscles stronger.
+They may help you learn how to get up and sit down safely from a chair, toilet, or bed.
+They may also teach you how to climb steps, keep your balance, and use your walker, cane, or crutches.

-- Occupational therapists will teach you the skills you need to perform everyday tasks at home.
+- Occupational therapists will teach you the skills you need to do every day tasks at home.

 - Speech and language therapists will evaluate and treat problems with swallowing, speaking, and understanding.